-Fifth graders at Cottage, East, and Heights Elementary Schools were visited by NepRWA staff, and were taught about the town's water resources and infrastructure, conservation, and stormwater pollution.
+Approximately 300 of Sharon's fifth grade students were visited by NepRWA staff, and were taught about the town's water resources and infrastructure, conservation, and stormwater pollution.

-NepRWA staff also worked with SHS students on an animation to document and explain Sharon's water system and water rates.
+NepRWA staff continues to work with SHS students on various programs to explain Sharon's water system and water rates.